 - Effective interpersonal communication skills for interacting with undergraduate students in a variety of peer educator settings

 Course pre- and co-requisites:

-EAPS 487 is designed for excellent undergraduate students to support teaching, tutoring and mentoring in academic and support offices at UAlbany.
-Students are expected to be looking to assume roles of responsibility and leadership in supporting other students and to demonstrate high standards for academic accomplishment, knowledge of and respect for the University’s resources, policies and procedures.
+EAPS 456 is designed for excellent undergraduate students to support teaching, tutoring and mentoring in academic and support offices at UAlbany.
 Students should have a 3.3 GPA in the relevant academic area or prior course work (unless home department or office specifies otherwise), be in good standing, and must meet other criteria from their home department as deemed appropriate.
 Students must be endorsed by their home department and must have a peer educator placement in that home department while enrolled in EAPS 456.
 Students will need to complete EAPS 456 before enrolling in 457.